This page tells you about the biological therapy drug gefitinib and its possible side effects. There are sections about

 - Severe lung problems occur in 1 in 100 people (1%) – if you have a cough, high temperature and are short of breath contact your treatment centre urgently

-- Inflammation of the bladder lining (cystitis) causing a burning feeling when you pass urine or making you need to pass urine often – let your doctor or nurse know if you have this
+- Inflammation of the bladder lining (cystitis) causing a burning feeling when you pass urine or making you need to pass urine often.
+Let your doctor or nurse know if you have this

 Fewer than 1 in 100 people have these effects so they are rare but can be serious.
+Tell your doctor or nurse straight away if you have any of them

 - Inflammation of the pancreas causing severe pain in the upper part of the abdomen and severe nausea and vomiting